jamesmurdza/awesome-ai-devtools/README.md

 - [DemoGPT](https://github.com/melih-unsal/DemoGPT) — Auto Gen-AI App Generator with the Power of Llama 2
 - [DevOpsGPT](https://github.com/kuafuai/DevOpsGPT) — DevOpsGPT: AI-Driven Software Development Automation Solution
 - [Second.dev](https://www.second.dev/) — A platform for adding features to full-stack apps.
-- [Factory](https://www.factory.ai/) — Agents for code generation.
+- [Factory](https://www.factory.ai/) - Agents for code generation.
 Waitlisted.
-- [sudocode](https://sudocode.ai/) — A web based chat assistant for generating projects, similar to Code Interpreter.
+- [sudocode](https://sudocode.ai/) - A web based chat assistant for generating projects, similar to Code Interpreter.
+- [Meta GPT](https://github.com/geekan/MetaGPT) - MetaGPT is a multi-agent framework that can be used to create software products.
+It takes a one-line requirement as input and then outputs a variety of things, such as user stories, designs, tasks, and code.
+MetaGPT is made up of different agents, each with its own role.
+These agents work together to complete the task at hand.

 ## PR agents